YutaroHayakawa/ipftrace2/docs/scripting.md

  * 64 Bytes for better performance.
 The information you write to `data`
  * will be passed to the Lua script when ipftrace2 output the trace.
  *
- * Please return 0 if your module run successfully.
+ * Please return 0 if your module finish successfully.
 Otherwise please
  * return -1, then ipftrace2 main program returns without generating
  * any trace event.
  *